luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Storage/Palletizing-Settting/Batch-End.md

 #<span style="color:skyblue; font-weight:bold">Batch End - Set(F2)</span>

 Batch End is used to set qty of stock on the last pallet of current Batch and set the palletizing work to stop.
 After **Set(F2)**, all items in input text will be added into a Pallet Number.
-The result will be posted back to SAP as Production Storage Result.
+The result will be posted back to SAP as [Production Storage Result](https://dev.azure.com/Daifuku-SW/ID_SimeDarbyPlantation/_wiki/wikis/ID_SimeDarbyPlantation.wiki/840/Production-Storage-Result)

 ![image.png](/.attachments/image-afd50f57-e0f4-49c3-bea7-73a1dad10869.png)